Locally Constrained Representations in Reinforcement Learning: Background Related Works

 \section{Background \& Related Works}

-In \gls{rl}, the agent-environment interface is represented by Markov Decision Processes (MDPs), defined by $< \mathcal{S}, \mathcal{A}, \mathcal{R}, \mathcal{P} >$, where $\mathcal{S}$ , $\mathcal{A}$, $\mathcal{R}$ and $\mathcal{P}$ represent the state space, the action space, the reward function and the transition function of the environment, respectively.
-RL is a sequential decision making problem where the goal is to find an optimal policy (a mapping from states to actions).
-An optimal policy is a policy that maximizes the total \textit{discounted} return with discount factor, $\gamma \in [0,1]$, obtained when starting from a particular state and following that policy.
-Thus, mathematically, an optimal policy, $\pi^{*}$ is:
+In \gls{rl}, the agent-environment interface is represented by Markov Decision Processes (MDPs), defined by $< \mathcal{S}, \mathcal{A}, \mathcal{R}, \mathcal{P} >$, where $\mathcal{S}$, $\mathcal{A}$, $\mathcal{R}$ and $\mathcal{P}$ represent the state space, the action space, the reward function and the transition function of the environment, respectively.
+RL is a sequential decision-making problem where the goal is to find an optimal policy (a mapping from states to actions).

-where $S_t \in \mathcal{S}$, $A_t \in \mathcal{A}$ and $R_t \in \mathcal{R}$ are the states, actions and rewards at time $t$.
 The key problem we intend to address here is how to find a good representation of the \textit{agent state} in conjunction with the main RL problem.
-In this section, we will discuss the current approaches for representation learning using supervised and self-supervised methods and describe where our algorithm fits in the literature space.
+In this section, we will discuss the current approaches for representation learning and describe where our algorithm fits in the literature space.